-Continuous cruisers are a big part of the draw to our waterways and bring a sense of vibrancy to our canals and rivers, as well as more tangible things such as improved towpath security and they’re often the first to spot any maintenance issues.
+Continuous cruisers are a big part of the draw to our waterways.
+They bring a sense of vibrancy to our canals and rivers, as well as more tangible things such as improved towpath security and they’re often the first to spot any maintenance issues.

 Hard work and time consuming, almost like having two jobs if you are working.
-Could you honestly say you'd enjoy trudging along the towpath with firewood or trying to empty sanitary tanks when the rain is horizontal and the wind chill is -5C, and it’s getting dark?
+Could you honestly say you'd enjoy trudging along the towpath with firewood or trying to empty sanitary tanks when the rain is horizontal, and the wind chill is -5C, and it’s getting dark?
 Of course, it’s not like that every day, but you should expect as many depressingly cold, wet and grey days as well as gloriously sunny ones.
 It’s a more challenging lifestyle than you might first think.
 It needs good planning and organisation skills to keep your boat well supplied and being a practical hands-on type of person to keep it running.

-- If you continue to break the rules we might refuse a future licence without a home mooring but rest assured that we will always contact you beforehand to discuss our reasons and concerns, and to give you as much time as possible to remedy the situation and put a supportive plan in place
+- If you continue to break the rules we might refuse a future licence without a home mooring, but we’ll always contact you beforehand to discuss our reasons and concerns, and to give you as much time as possible to remedy the situation and put a supportive plan in place

-Ultimately, we want every single continuous cruiser to understand that, while we don’t like doing it, if you consistently break the rules we might have to remove your boat from the water.
-We don’t ever do this lightly and it is our last resort after a series of clear written warnings.
+- Ultimately, it’s important to understand that, while we don’t like doing it, if you consistently break the rules we might have to remove your boat from the water.
+We don’t ever do this lightly and it’s our last resort after sending you clear written warnings.
 So if you’re struggling to follow the rules, or you know a vulnerable boater who needs a little more support, call our support team